VGP/vgp-tools/README.md

 VGP currently collects 4 core data sets for a given genome project which can be encoded in the following file types:

-**.pbr**	A collection of PacBio long reads and relevant meta-data about each are encoded in such a file (e.g. myfish.pbr)

-**.brm**	An encoding of the Bionano restriction maps for a collection of molecules.

 **.irp**	An encoding of Illumina read pairs.
 We generate such data using a Hi-C protocol, but this applies more generally to any read pair protocol.

+**.pbr**	A collection of PacBio long reads and relevant meta-data about each are encoded in such a file (e.g. myfish.pbr)

+**.brm**	An encoding of the Bionano restriction digest primary data for a collection of molecules.

 **.10x**	An encoding of 10X Genomics read clouds.